-- A consultative supervisory relationship that contributes to your personal and professional development to enhance theoretical knowledge, skills competence and learning to widen the scope of your client work.
+A consultative supervisory relationship contributes to your personal and professional development to enhance theoretical knowledge, skills competence and learning, widening the scope of your client work.

-- A skilful facilitator with experience in many modalities of therapy and supervision including mentoring for practitioners working for organisations, in private practice, in training going for accreditation or complaints process.
+A skilful facilitator with experience in many modalities of therapy and supervision including mentoring for practitioners working for organisations, in private practice, in training going for accreditation or complaints processes.

-- Support to meet ethical requirements of regular supervision from a suitably qualiﬁed professional.
-This is essential for the maintenance of membership and registration with BACP, UKCP including Professional Standards Authority.
+Support to meet ethical requirements of regular supervision from a suitably qualiﬁed professional.
+This is essential for the maintenance of membership and registration with BACP, UKCP and the Professional Standards Authority.

-- A safe and confidential space to deal with issues of public safety, accountability, responsibility, performance and quality control.
-Skimping on supervision can put practitioners at risk of clients’ complaints, litigation and sanctions.
+A safe and confidential space to deal with issues of public safety, accountability, responsibility, performance and quality control.
+Supervision can limit practitioners’ risks of clients’ complaints, litigation and sanctions, therefore, it is essential.